rpinheiroalmeida/weather-metrics/README.md

 - Important decisions:

---> I keep the code most simple possible, and this guide me to take some decisions as:
+--> I keep the code simplest as possible, and this guide me to take some decisions as:
  - Use spark as framework for REST
  - Use Gson as Serializer and Deserializer Json